Jorge Soler Player Props: Marlins vs. Rockies

 Rockies Pitching Rankings

-- The Rockies pitching staff is last in the league with a collective 7.4 strikeouts per nine innings.
+- The Rockies have the 29th-ranked team ERA across all MLB pitching staffs (5.56).

-- The Rockies' 5.61 team ERA ranks 29th among all league pitching staffs.
+- Rockies pitchers combine to surrender 138 total home runs at a rate of 1.4 per game (fourth-most in the league).

-- Rockies pitchers combine to allow the most home runs in baseball (138 total, 1.4 per game).
+- Anderson (0-4) takes the mound for the Rockies in his 12th start of the season.
+He's put together a 6.26 ERA in 54 2/3 innings pitched, with 38 strikeouts.

-- Lambert will make his first start of the season for the Rockies.
+- The righty last appeared on Sunday against the New York Yankees, when he went five scoreless innings while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.